AzureSoar/zero-width-char-encoding/README.md

 # zero-width-char-encoding
-Encoding or decoding text using zero-width character
+Encoding or decoding a given text using zero-width character